Sqash/artist-base/README.md

 ## Left off at (notes for me):

-Was making wiki pages. about is done, home is done.
-Needs more!
+Was making wiki pages and unit tests.
+All CSS issues seem to be cleared up.

 ## //TODO (notes for me)

-1. Write actual unit tests for all controllers (using $httpBackend I think)
+1. Finish writing unit tests

 2. Make a wiki page for cloning, setup, and push to IO